ubccapico/canvascli/README.md

 This will save a CSV file in the current directory which can be uploaded to the FSC.
-This file should automatically be correctly formatted, but it is a good idea to double check in case there are unexpected changes to how UBC inputs course info on Canvas.
+The file should automatically be correctly formatted, but it is a good idea to double check in case there are unexpected changes to how UBC inputs course info on Canvas.